Nutrient recommendations for vegans in the Philippines

 2) Calcium

 Ideally, consume calcium-rich foods every day.
 In technical terms: you should achieve to consume at least 600 mg of calcium per day [2,18–27,122].
 How?
 Choose at least one of the following options every day [121].
-These foods will provide you with some extra calcium:
+However, in most countries the calcium recommendation (reference values for daily intake) is around 1000 mg.
+This higher amount may be better at protecting bones.
+Consuming about two of the following options daily therefore seems advisable.
+The foods below will provide you with extra calcium:

 • 1 glass of calcium fortified plant milk (for example soya milk; the label should state that it contains 120 mg of calcium per 100 ml – just like cow’s milk) [3,22,27–30]